mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 other.
 As for Leule, I never saw him again.
 I heard that he fought in the Battle of Gresham, where
-I was stationed for a while, but even although I tried, I couldn’t find him.
+I was stationed for a while, but even although I tried, I couldn't find him.
 I will always wonder what happened to him.

 The Solomani Rim War